The Music Department has several types of scholarships available by audition:

-PLEASE NOTE: All participants auditioning in music for the Competitive Scholarship Awards will automatically be considered for all other music scholarship and grant awards, such as Music Achievement Awards and Participation Grants.
+PLEASE NOTE: All participants auditioning in music for the Competitive Scholarship Awards will automatically be considered for Music Achievement Awards and Music Participation Awards offered by the Department of Music.
+Students cannot be awarded both a Competitive Scholarship in Music and a Music Achievement Award or Music Participation Award.

 Department of Music Auditions (Audition date is: February 22, 2015)

 This audition enables the Department of Music to recognize and provide scholarship assistance to students who have had successful participation in music.
 Eligible applicants must have applied for admission, but are not involved in the Competitive Scholarship Awards audition day.
-Participants who are interested in majoring or minoring in music will be considered for both Music Achievement Awards and Participation Grants.
-Students not intending to major or minor in music will be considered for Participation Grants only.
+Participants who are interested in majoring or minoring in music will be considered for either the Music Achievement Awards or Participation Awards.
+Students not intending to major or minor in music will be considered for Participation Awards only.
+The Music Scholarship Application is due January 23, 2015 to the Department of Music.
+Applicants are strongly encouraged to submit the Application for Admission to the Office of Admission by January 23, 2015.

 Audition Information for Competitive Scholarships and Music Achievement Awards

 Participants will be expected to perform prepared solos by two different composers, or one longer composition that demonstrates contrasting styles.
 Performers are to show versatility in style and may perform portions of one or more compositions.
 Music participants will also be tested on their ability to sight read material selected by the Department of Music.
 Total audition time is 10 minutes (six minutes of prepared music and four minutes for sight reading and conversation with the faculty).